zkp2p/providers/README.md

 - **Authenticated into your payment platform but not redirected back to developer.zkp2p.xyz**: There is an issue with the urlRegex for metadata extraction.
 Double check your regex is correct
 - **Metadata returned to app, but Prove fails**: There is an issue with the response redactions or headers for the server call.
 If error is JSON path not found or regex not found then check your response redactions parameters.
 If it returns a error that is not 200, the server has rejected your request, so there is an issue with your headers, request body.

+## Contributing
+We want to make this the largest open source repository of provider templates for global payment platforms.
+Please open a PR when you have created and tested your template

 ![X-blob-background-1500x500px](https://github.com/zkp2p/zk-p2p/assets/6797244/65e8ae36-eb8b-4b53-85e9-fa0801bafcf0)